 All About Antibiotics

-For many people, the word “antibiotic” conjures a booster shot from the doctor.
-It may surprise you to know that in fact, an estimated 70 percent of antibiotics made in the United States are used to ward off infection in livestock raised on industrial farms with unsanitary and crowded conditions.
+For many people, the word "antibiotic" conjures a visit to the doctor.
+It may surprise you to know that in fact, an estimated 80 percent of antibiotics made in the United States are used to ward off infection in livestock raised on industrial farms with unsanitary and crowded conditions.

 Eating antibiotics in meat isn’t necessarily bad.
 But feeding antibiotics to livestock on a consistent basis, even in small quantities, allows bacteria to develop more resistance to antibiotics.
 In fact, public health authorities have directly linked low-level antibiotic use in livestock to more drug-resistant infections in people.